Beloin/WeatherStation/README.md

 ## Main and Aplication Flow

 The main file controls the application flow.
-We have 2 "Threads": The `main` thread polls button values, ticks the animation and show DHT11 informations in the OLed Scree and the `weather` Thread, runs at every 500ms reading from DHT11 hardware and assign the values to a common variable, so the `main` thread can
+We have 2 "Threads": The `main` thread polls button values, ticks the animation and show DHT11 informations in the OLed Screen; The `weather` Thread, runs at every 500ms reading from DHT11 hardware and assign the values to a common variable, so the `main` thread can read it and show in the display.

 ## Circuit Diagram